2019 All-Ireland Senior Football Championship

-The 2019 All-Ireland Senior Football Championship was the 132nd edition of the GAA's premier inter-county Gaelic football tournament since its establishment in 1887.
+The 2019 All-Ireland Senior Football Championship was the 133rd edition of the GAA's premier inter-county Gaelic football tournament since its establishment in 1887.

 Thirty-three teams took part – thirty-one of the thirty-two Counties of Ireland, London and New York.
 Kilkenny, as in previous years, did not enter.

-Dublin were the defending champions.
-In 2018 they won a record-equalling fourth consecutive title, becoming only the fourth team to achieve this feat (the other four-in-a-row champions were Wexford in 1915–18 and Kerry in 1929–32 and 1978–81).
+The defending champion was Dublin.
+In 2018 this team won a record-equalling fourth consecutive title, becoming only the fourth team to achieve this feat (the other four-in-a-row champions were Wexford in 1915–18 and Kerry in 1929–32 and 1978–81).
 They won the 2019 final, defeating Kerry in a replay, and became the GAA's first ever five-in-a-row All-Ireland senior champions.

-Competition format
+Format

 Provincial Championships format

 Connacht, Leinster, Munster and Ulster each organise a provincial championship.
 Most teams who lose a match in their provincial championship enter the All-Ireland qualifiers – New York does not enter the qualifiers.

 All provincial matches are knock-out.
 If the score is level at the end of the normal seventy minutes, two periods of ten minutes each way are played.
 If the score is still level the tie goes to a replay.

-Covid-19 caused it too be London and New York final year part of the Connacht championship until 2022.
+COVID-19 caused it to be London and New York final year part of the Connacht championship until 2022.
 Sligo were excluded too from 2020 championships but were back in 2021.